The requirements for the degree of Bachelor of Arts with a major in English are as follows:

 When departments offer a relevant “special topics” or “variable content” course, the Chair of the English Department may designate such a course as meeting a relevant requirement for the minor.
 ENGL 4305 may be taken and applied toward the minor more than once as long as the topic of the course varies.

 *This course is considered a literature course

-The senior thesis may be either a substantial piece of creative writing or an in-depth, original, analytical argument of approximately 40 pages, using primary and secondary research.
-The 6-hour thesis program (ENGL 4398 and 4399) may be chosen by any student with the consent of an appropriate instructor, and it is required of all students wishing to graduate with departmental Honors.
+The senior thesis may be either an in depth and original piece of creative writing or an analytical argument of approximately 40 pages.
+The 6-hour thesis program (ENGL 4398 and 4399) may be undertaken by any English major with the consent of an appropriate instructor, and it is required of all students wishing to graduate with departmental Honors.

-A student wishing to graduate with Honors in English must do all of the following:
+A student wishing to graduate with Honors in English must complete all of the following:

 - Maintain an overall grade point average of at least 3.33.